code-423n4/2025-02-blend-fv/README.md

   - Avoid submitting rules that simply copy the contract's code or provide little value in terms of security verification.
 - **Real bug submissions**:
   - Real bug submissions must include:
-    - A link to the  accepted underlying issue submitted through Cantina.
+    - A link to the  accepted underlying issue submitted through Code4rena.
     - Explaination of the property that finds the bug.
     - A link to a violated run of the property must be included.
     - A proposed solution as a diff between the buggy and fixed code.